 The poster session provides an interactive forum for authors to discuss their work.
 Presenters will be assigned locations to put up their posters, which will be organized by topic.
 Poster boards and pushpins will be supplied, and posters should be attached to the boards for display.
 The poster boards are two-sided and are 117 x 170 cm.

-Are you interested?
-Submit your abstract here!
+Submit your late abstract

 The venue, Finlandia Hall, provides excellent possibilities for participants to present their work, share knowledge and network.
 The spacious Piazza area of the Finlandia Hall acts as the centre-point of the whole event, enabling efficient networking and sharing of knowledge.